lucianpls/mod_tartiles/README.md

 When deployed collocated or near a standard tile service, this module can improve the performance of GIS applications that needs to request multiple tiles in a local area.
-It avoids the problems related to making multiple requests in parallel, and can decrease the server overhead also.
+It avoids the problems related to making multiple requests in parallel, and can also decrease the server overhead.
+While changes are needed in a client application to make use of this type of response, the changes are only related to the fetching of data, the returned tiles can simply continue to be used as single JPEG tiles would be used.

+The response format is the tar format "ustar", a concatenation of the JPEG tiles padded to the next multiple of 512 bytes, each tile prefixed by a 512 byte header that starts with the file name.
+This format was chosen because it can be streamed by the server, tile at a time, without having to know the full content.
+Unpacking and JPEG use can also start as soon as some data is received, without having to wait for the complete response.

+The tartiles module allows the server configuration to specify what is the maximum value for width and height, avoiding full data download requests.